 To redeem after the county gets the home at the sale—but hasn't yet resold the property to a new owner—you'll have to pay the lesser of the judgment amount or the fair market value of the property (as specified in the judgment), plus the deed filing fee and costs.
 (Tex.
 Tax Code § 34.21).

-If the county got the home at the sale and has since resold it to a new owner, you must pay the amount the purchaser paid for the property, the deed recording fee, and the amount the purchaser paid for taxes, penalties, interest, and costs on the property.
-Again, you’ll also have to pay redemption premium of:
+If the county got the home at the sale and has since resold it to a new owner, you must pay the person who purchased the property from the taxing unit the amount paid for the property, the deed recording fee, and the amount the purchaser paid for taxes, penalties, interest, and costs on the property.
+Again, you'll also have to pay redemption premium of: